 The Audit Committee assists the Board of Directors in overseeing and monitoring the integrity of our financial reporting process, compliance with legal and regulatory requirements and the quality of internal and external audit processes.
-The Audit Committee's role and responsibilities are set forth in a charter adopted by the Board of Directors, which is publicly available through the "Investors- Corporate Governance" section of our website at www.madrigalpharma.com.
+The Audit Committee's role and responsibilities are set forth in a charter adopted by the Board of Directors, which is publicly available through the "Investors & Media -Corporate Governance" section of our website at www.madrigalpharma.com.
 The Audit Committee reviews and reassesses its charter annually and recommends any changes to the Board of Directors for approval.
 The Audit Committee is responsible for overseeing our overall financial reporting process, and for the appointment, compensation, retention, and oversight of the work of our independent registered public accounting firm.
-In fulfilling its responsibilities for the financial statements for the fiscal year ended December 31, 2020, the Audit Committee took the following actions:
+In fulfilling its responsibilities for the financial statements for the fiscal year ended December 31, 2023, the Audit Committee took the following actions:

-- Reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2020 with management and PricewaterhouseCoopers LLP, the independent registered public accounting firm that audited our financial statements for the fiscal year ended December 31, 2020; - Discussed with PricewaterhouseCoopers LLP the applicable requirements of the Public Company Accounting Oversight Board, or PCAOB; and - Received written disclosures and the letter from PricewaterhouseCoopers LLP regarding its independence as required by the applicable requirements of the PCAOB regarding PricewaterhouseCoopers LLP's communications with the Audit Committee and the Audit Committee further discussed with PricewaterhouseCoopers LLP their independence.
-The Audit Committee also considered the status of taxation matters and other areas of oversight relating to the financial reporting and audit process that the committee determined appropriate.
+- Reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2023 with management and PricewaterhouseCoopers LLP, the independent registered public accounting firm that audited our financial statements for the fiscal year ended December 31, 2023, and the critical audit matter addressed during the audit; - Discussed with PricewaterhouseCoopers LLP the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board, or PCAOB; and

-PROPOSAL NO. 3: RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL 2: RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM